mwprcvl/narwhal/docs/6_stmoritz.md

 PY_NOTEBOOK_PORT=18888
 ```

-## Database service
+## PostgreSQL database service

-For PostgreSQL, I demonstrate how to configure the image with a custom username, custom port, and a Docker volume for persisting data.
+For PostgreSQL, I configure the image with a custom username, custom port, and a Docker volume for persisting data as described (here)[3_courchevel.md].
 The service has a volume like:

 ```yml
 services: